Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Receive a free resource: Hiking Layering System Explained

-Sooner or later, you or a trail companion are going to ask the pivotal question: "What is that?"
+Because sooner or later, you or a trail companion are going to ask the pivotal question:

-And you're gonna wish that you had a hiking field guide in your pack.
+And you're gonna wish that you had a hiking field guide in your backpack.

-Nothing says "prepared" more than whipping out a hiking field guide to make a positive I.D. on that gorgeous bird that just flew up into the tree above your head.
+Nothing says "prepared" more than whipping out a hiking field guide to make a positive I.D. on that hot marmot in a tree (highly unusual behavior, as you'll read in your guide).

-Or discovering the name of the clump of wild flowers that you just noticed beside the trail.
+And can you savor the satisfaction of discovering the name of the clump of wild flowers that you just noticed beside the trail?